 I was all for the Edamame hummus.
 Studio Movie Grill serves theirs with lots of bread plus a generous portion of sliced cucumbers, tri-colored carrots and sweet peppers.
 Don’t you hate when you run out of dippers?
 It won’t happen at Studio Movie Grill thank goodness.

 The hummus itself, seemed to be augmented with mayo or some extender which detracted from the flavor, so I’m glad Glen wanted to try the avocado toast, pictured above.
 Drizzled with balsamic and a generous portion of tomatoes, arugula and avocado, I’d say it is more of a flatbread, but semantics.
 Whatever you call it, it was delicious!
 At just $11, I’d order this as an entree on my next Studio Movie Grill visit.

 Although the starters at Studio Movie Grill were enjoyable, I highly recommend the Megaplex burger.
 With bacon, mushrooms, onions and both cheddar and pepper jack cheese, it was juicy and tasty.
 Even the dark theatre, I didn’t have to see the cheese to tell it was quality.
 It is pretty large and the burger, and along with my crispy sweet potato fries would have been plenty by itself to fill me up and keep me satisfied for the remainder of the night.

-While Studio Movie Grill may not be a destination for ITPers, it’s something out of the ordinary for North Fulton / Johns Creek dwellers.
+While Studio Movie Grill may not be a destination for ITPers, it’s something out of the ordinary for Alpharetta, Johns Creek and Marietta folks.